 Visit Future Students (https://healthsciences.humber.ca/future-students/why-humber/work-integrated-learning.html) > Work-Integrated Learning (https://healthsciences.humber.ca/future-students/why-humber/work-integrated-learning.html )to learn more about WIL at Humber and explore examples of experiential learning success stories.

-Respiratory Therapists are regulated healthcare professionals who assess, monitor, and treat individuals experiencing breathing difficulties or respiratory distress.
-As vital members of interprofessional healthcare teams, they work in diverse settings including hospitals in critical care units, emergency departments, operating rooms, neonatal and pediatric care, and community health environments.
-They may also find careers in community and home care settings, pulmonary function and diagnostic laboratories or in research, education and health technology companies.
+Respiratory therapists are regulated health-care professionals who assess, monitor and treat individuals with a wide range of breathing and cardiopulmonary conditions, from sudden respiratory distress to long-term chronic illnesses.
+As vital members of interprofessional health-care teams, they work in diverse settings including hospitals in critical care units, emergency departments, operating rooms, neonatal and pediatric care, and community health environments.
+They may also find careers in pulmonary function and diagnostic laboratories, research, education or health technology companies.

 Program Availability